rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

 =======================================================

+ - Development Machine -

-Development Machine:  First, we transfer the newest av_bypass.exe file over to our Victim Machine.
+ First, we transfer the newest av_bypass.exe file over to our Victim Machine.
 Use whatever method works for you.

+ - Attacker Machine -

-Attacker Machine:  On our Attacker Machine we need to start and configure Metasploit to receive the Meterpreter reverse shell.
+On our Attacker Machine we need to start and configure Metasploit to receive the Meterpreter reverse shell.
 Depending on your setup, your prompts and the output may look different than what is shown in the following screenshots.

     msfconsole